-Google Ads (formerly Adwords), Bing, Facebook, AdRoll, and other pay-per-click (PPC) advertising platforms revolutionized advertising when they first appeared.
+Google Ads (formerly Google Ads), Bing, Facebook, AdRoll, and other pay-per-click (PPC) advertising platforms revolutionized advertising when they first appeared.
 You can spend as much or as little as you’d like, and you can choose between paying for individual clicks (PPC) or paying for impressions (CPM).

 With great privilege comes great responsibility, however.
 Google has made it incredibly easy for anyone to create an account, enter a credit card number, and start spending money on Google Ads.
 Google doesn’t care if you are signing cases or not.